-The Maximum Allowable Amount is the PPO's negotiated rate for Covered Services with Network Providers.
-The Plan pays the same rate to Non-Network Providers as well.
+The Maximum Allowable Amount is the negotiated rate for Covered Services with Network Providers.
+In general, the Plan pays the same rate to Non-Network Providers as well.
 When you use a Non-Network Provider, you are responsible for paying the difference between the Maximum Allowable Amount and the Non-Network Provider's charge, if applicable.
+There may be an exception in the case of surprise billing situations, as discussed later in this booklet.